-This article will help you answer how many backlinks I need to rank.
-While comparing quality over quantity to dispelling myths surrounding how many backlinks a website should have.
+This article will help you answer the age-old question “how many backlinks do I need to rank?”, while comparing quality over quantity to dispelling myths surrounding how many backlinks a website should have.

 In the quest for digital supremacy, backlinks have emerged as the lifeblood of website ranking.
 However, one pressing question remains: How Many Backlinks Do You Need Per Month?